 How much money can people make on Instagram?

-It depends on what you sell, business strategies, and marketing tactics you use.
-If you’ve just started, you might only make a little.
-However, as your Instagram following grows and you’re more familiar with marketing, the sky is the limit.
+It depends on what you sell, and what business strategies and marketing tactics you use.
+If you’ve just started, you’ll probably only make a little.
+But as your Instagram following grows and you get better at marketing, you’re likely to see your numbers grow

 How can I make the most money from Instagram?

 Learn from successful Instagrammers.
 Combine what you’ve learned from them with your own strengths in marketing, photography, storytelling, and photo styling.
 Grow your following as much as possible, create contests, and be active by posting new photos once or twice per day.
-At last, have a strong product and serve your customers well.
+And of course, have a strong product and make sure all your customers are happy ones.